hackclub/some-assembly-required/README.md

   - the save destination
   - and the location of the first number to add

-The decoder then sees that the next byte has the value `12`, so it knows that its save destination is register 12 (`r12`).
+The decoder then sees that the next piece of data has the value `12`, so it knows that its save destination is register 12 (`r12`).
 It can then grab the number stored in `r12` for the math part.

 The decoder knows that next comes the argument for the number to add.
 It sees `4`, then adds `4` to whatever is in `r12`, and saves that new value to `r12`.
 Voila, maths!